jdenholm/TorchTools/README.md

 # TorchTools
-Handy PyTorch utilities and models which should save you time.
+Handy PyTorch models and utilities which should save you time.

+This Python library contains a bunch of neural networks, implemented in PyTorch, and a generic `Dataset` class with useful features to help you get started with your deep-learning problem more quickly, and spend a lot less time engineering—and testing—the PyTorch-specific software you need.
+There is also the hope that you will write, and duplicate, less code by being able to easily set and modify these models' architectures at instantiation.

 ## Installation